 There is no cure for myasthenia gravis, but it is treated with medications and sometimes surgery.
 You may be put on a drug called pyridostigmine, that increases the amount of acetylcholine available to stimulate the receptors.
-Prednisone and other immunosuppressant drugs, like azathioprine, cyclosporine, or cyclophosphamide, may be given to slow down the production of anti-acetylcholine antibodies.

 In severe cases, you may need to have your blood sent through a special machine that removes the antibody-containing plasma and replaces it with antibody-free plasma.
 This is called plasmapheresis.
 You may also be given a preparation called immunoglobulin through a needle in a vein.

 If you have a thymoma, you will need surgery to remove your thymus (thymectomy).
 In fact, your doctor may recommend that you undergo this surgery even if no tumor is present because removal of the thymus seems to improve symptoms in many patients.

 If you begin to have difficulty breathing due to weakness of the respiratory muscles, you may need to be admitted to the hospital intensive care unit and placed temporarily on a respirator.
 Myasthenic crisis often occurs during a severe infection, so you'll probably need to be treated with antibiotics as well.

 Changes in thyroid function

 Certain medications can exacerbate symptoms of myasthenia gravis, including:

 Some women notice that their symptoms worsen around the time of their menstrual period.
 Pregnancy's effect on myasthenia gravis is unpredictable.
 About one-third of all women have an improvement in their symptoms, one-third have no change, and one-third get worse.